Core Idea

 What Are Team Boundaries?

-- Rather than architects controlling every technical decision or abdicating all responsibility, effective boundaries create clarity about who owns which types of decisions
+Team boundaries represent the intentional separation of concerns between architectural decision-making authority and team-level implementation autonomy.
+Rather than controlling every technical decision or abdicating all responsibility, effective boundaries create clarity about who owns which types of decisions.

 Preventing Anti-Patterns: Strong team boundaries prevent two common anti-patterns: